NeilSinclair/prompt_workshop/the_expert/the_expert1.md

 id: 11the-expert1
 ---

-## An Introduction: The System Message
+## An Introduction: The Instruction Message

 ### Task 1

-*Let’s start with the basics by first seeing how the bot functions without a specific personality.*
+*Let’s start with the basics by first seeing how the bot functions without a specific set of instructions.*

 **User message:**